 Alan Kreider begins his marvellously titled book, The Patient Ferment of the Early Church, with some striking observations about mission in the early church.
 Kreider notes that while the early Christians produced three texts on patience (Tertulian, Cyprian, Augustine), they did not produce a single text on evangelism.
 Furthermore, early Christians did not encourage their … Continue reading The Patient Ferment of the Early Church: A Summary

-How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, "Your God reigns!"
 Let me tell you the story of God the Baby.
 The story which is good news to the poor, the weak, the humble, the lowly, the captives and the brokenhearted.